Martin-Muraskovas/cicd_learning/CICD.md

     Change dev to main:<br>
     ![](image-8.png)<br>
 4. Add AWS SSH credentials.
+   Need to add an image of where to change the settings here.
 5. Execute a shell script upon starting the job.
     ```
     # bypass key checking step/option